Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 Forget flag-waving tour guides and weary feet.
 Get on board this leisurely Thames cruise and take the strain out of sightseeing.
 Glide past some of London’s most famous landmarks and enjoy all the fun of the fair from the comfort of a river cruiser.
 In this hop on, hop off tour you’ll get to see the best of London without battling the crowds, all from a unique vantage point.
 It’s London like you’ve never seen it before - relaxed, unhurried and without a tube train in sight.
 Whatever floats your boat, this is one sightseeing tour that really does fit the bill.

-Here's a suggestion:This rover ticket lets you hop-on and hop-off City Cruises boats for up to 24 hours.
+A top choice:This rover ticket lets you hop-on and hop-off City Cruises boats for up to 24 hours.
 It's sightseeing and a means to get around the city, all in one.

 Dinner, lunch, or afternoon tea